MickeMakaron/gyg-database/README.md

 gyg-database
 ============

-Database interface module using gyg-modules.
+Database interface module using gyg-modules and PDO.

 ##Installation